Spreads/Spreads.LMDB/README.md

  to read/write primitive and generic blittable struct values from any offset, e.g. `directBufferInstance.Read<ulong>(8)` to read `ulong` from offset `8`.
-By default it checks bounds, and LMDB call via P/Invoke takes much longer so there is no reason to switch the bounds checks off, but you can still do so e.g. if you read separate bytes of large values a lot (e.g. via indexer `directBufferInstance[offset]` that returns a single byte at `offset`).
+By default it checks bounds, and LMDB call via P/Invoke takes much longer so there is no reason to switch the bounds checks off.
+But you can still do so e.g. if you read separate bytes of large values a lot (e.g. via indexer `directBufferInstance[offset]` that returns a single byte at `offset`).

 ## Generic key/values support